Accident And Injury Attorneys

 We see insurers lie so often that we felt the need to mention it twice.
 Adjusters may lie about paperwork, facts, and even the law.
 They’re betting that you don’t know much about injury law and hope that you’ll take what they say at face value.

-Lying doesn’t even apply to the other party’s insurer; it could even apply to your own.
-For instance, an adjuster may say that the other driver only carried $15,000 in coverage, but what they mean is $15,000 in property damage coverage.
+Lying doesn’t even apply to the other party’s insurance carrier; it could even apply to your own.
+For instance, an adjuster may say that the other driver only carried $15,000 in insurance coverage, but what they mean is $15,000 in property damage coverage.
 The goal is for you to think they mean bodily injury limits, thus making you think you have to take $15,000, even though your injuries are far more serious and worth more.

 Ask for Recorded Statements After the Car Accident

 This one happens in just about every case.
-Whether dealing with your own insurance company or the other driver’s, do not give any statements unless instructed to do so by a Long Island personal injury lawyer on our team.
+Whether dealing with your own insurance carrier or the other driver’s, do not give any statements unless instructed to do so by a Long Island personal injury lawyer on our team.
 One of the trickiest tactics is having a playful conversation about unrelated matters one day, then calling back to ask for a recorded statement the next.

-Since a rapport is established, the adjuster will ask something friendly like, “Hey, how are you feeling today?”
+Since a rapport is established, the insurance adjuster will ask something friendly like, “Hey, how are you feeling today?”
 You may instinctively respond, “Great, thanks for asking.”
 Although the response had nothing to do with the injury, the recording can make it sound that way and be used against you later.

 Ask You to Sign a HIPAA Release